yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/snippets/binarysearch.md

 title: Binary Search
 ---

+This CC is a snippet help search a given element x in sorted array.
+The array must be ascending.
+Binary search is `O(log n)` which is its big selling point.
+The array input is `$arr`.
+Lenght of array is `$length`.
+Element need to search is `$element`

 ```go
 {{/*
     This CC is a snippet help search a given element x in sorted array.
 The array must be ascending.